fakeheal/grade-center/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+For additional bling, DaisyUI was added as a plugin to Tailwind CSS.

 ---

-Built with ❤️ using React Router.
+Built with ❤️ using React Router, Spring Boot.